1017x/iris/README.md

 # iris
-idk when ima start working on this shit but its gonna be a unblocked games site
+idk when ima start working on this shit but its gonna be a unblocked games site/proxy site for school